 One of Regent Seven Seas’ many standout features is the all-inclusive experience, which really makes the cruise line stand out from the crowd.
 Unlike other cruise lines, Regent Seven Seas include everything within their base price.
 This includes flights to or from the UK, gratuities, speciality-dining restaurants and of course a full complimentary bar.

-Even little extras such as internet access, ship-to-shore phone calls, and pre/post cruise hotels are all included for guests travelling in concierge suites and higher.
+Even little extras such as internet access and pre/post cruise hotels are all included for guests travelling in concierge suites and higher.
 Passengers can budget for their cruise better than ever before, and can truly immerse themselves in different cultures thanks to the free, unlimited shore excursions.

 These are just a few highlights of the Regent Seven Seas all-inclusive experience with a promise to deliver an extraordinary experience.
 Enjoy … It’s all included.

 Regent Seven Seas do not offer a huge number of sailings from UK ports.
 They do, however, offer a large number of one way itineraries to or from Southampton (with one-way flights including in the price!), and a range of British Isles cruises that depart and return to the UK, teaching you more about your home country than you ever thought possible, and taking you to some of the UK’s most stunning destinations, including Portree situated on Scotland’s Isle of Skye.